YodaEmbedding/classical-music/classical.md

 # Listened:

+Albinoni        Adagio in G minor
 Bach            English Suites, BWV 806-811
 Bach            Goldberg Variations, BWV 988
-Beethoven       Piano Sonatas
+Bach            Violin Partita No. 3 in E major, BWV 1006 Beethoven       Piano Sonatas
 Beethoven       Symphony No. 5 in C minor, Op.
 67, "Schicksals/Fate" Beethoven       Symphony No. 9 in D minor, Op.
 125 Beethoven       Triple Concerto in C major, Op.
-56 Bruckner        Symphony No. 7 in E major, WAB 107 Bruckner        Symphony No. 9 in D minor, WAB 109 Khatchaturian   Violin Concerto in D minor, Op.
-46 Mozart          Sinfonia concertante, K. 364
+56 Beethoven       Violin Concerto in D major, Op.
+61 Brahms          Violin Concerto in D major, Op.
+77 Bruch           Violin Concerto No. 1 in G minor, Op.
+26 Bruckner        Symphony No. 7 in E major, WAB 107 Bruckner        Symphony No. 9 in D minor, WAB 109 Glazunov        Violin Concerto in A minor, Op.
+82 Khatchaturian   Violin Concerto in D minor, Op.
+46 Liszt           Piano Concerto No. 2 in A major, S. 125 Mendelssohn     Violin Concerto in E minor, Op.
+64 Mozart          Piano Concerto No. 21 in C major, K. 467, "Elvira Madigan" Mozart          Sinfonia concertante, K. 364
-Mozart          Violin Concerto No. 1 in B-flat major, K. 207 Mozart          Violin Concerto No. 2 in D major, K. 211 Mozart          Violin Concerto No. 4 in D major, K. 218 Prokofiev       Violin Concerto No. 1 in D major, Op.
+Mozart          Violin Concerto No. 1 in B-flat major, K. 207 Mozart          Violin Concerto No. 2 in D major, K. 211 Mozart          Violin Concerto No. 4 in D major, K. 218 Mozart          Violin Concerto No. 5 in A major, K. 219, "The Turkish" Mozart          Violin Sonata No. 18 in G major, K. 301 Mozart          Violin Sonata No. 24 in F major, K. 376 Paganini        Caprice No. 24 in A minor
+Prokofiev       Violin Concerto No. 1 in D major, Op.
 19 Schnittke       Concerto grosso No. 5
 Schnittke       Concerto grosso No. 6